Get the FREE one-click dictionary software for Windows

 2. Manipulate or exploit a system to one's advantage, esp. in an unfair way

-"game the system of ranking musical hits by including free downloads";
+"he gamed the ranking system by including free downloads";

 - play